 My proposed model for the ether waves as described by Spherics includes at least these two components: a magnetic field B, and an etheric field C. The characteristic which enables the ether waves to induce "currents" in conductors of either orientation is that the two fields are orthogonal to one another, just as electric and magnetic fields are in EM waves.
-In the case of the ether waves, the etheric C field forms in the direction of travel and has the ability to induce etheric current in the conductors it "follows", while the magnetic B field forms orthogonal to the direction of travel and has the ability to induce etheric current in the representation of travel of the ether wave.
+In the case of the ether waves, the etheric C field forms in the direction of travel and has the ability to induce etheric current in the conductors it "follows", while the magnetic B field forms orthogonal to the direction of travel and has the ability to induce conventional current in conductors which are perpendicular to the direction of travel of the ether wave.